deannabosschert/web-app-from-scratch-1920/README.md

 The API I've used is [Spoonacular's](https://spoonacular.com/food-api/docs).
 Which API is used and what are the limitations? (rate limit) [iets van uitleg over de api]

+#### Rate limiting

+For API requests using Basic Authentication or OAuth, you can make up to 5000 requests per hour.
+Authenticated requests are associated with the authenticated user, regardless of whether Basic Authentication or an OAuth token was used.
+This means that all OAuth applications authorized by a user share the same quota of 5000 requests per hour when they authenticate with different tokens owned by the same user.

+For unauthenticated requests, the rate limit allows for up to 60 requests per hour.
+Unauthenticated requests are associated with the originating IP address, and not the user making requests.

+Note that the Search API has custom rate limit rules.

+The returned HTTP headers of any API request show your current rate limit status:

 ### Data cleaning